jossai87/bedrock-agents-streamlit/README.md

 ![Agent details 2](Streamlit_App/images/agent_details_2.png)

 - Select the Anthropic: Claude V2 model.
 Add instructions on what the agent is used for.
-For example, use the following: “Your job is to create Portfolios of companies based on the number of companies, and industry.
-You are also used to do company research using the action groups.
-You will use the Federal Open Market Committee documents provided in the knowledge base to answer questions.”
+For example, enter the following: “Your job is to create a portfolio of companies based on the number of companies, and industry.
+You also do company research using action groups.
+Use the knowledge base to answer questions if a request cannot be fulfilled with action groups.”

 ![Model select](Streamlit_App/images/select_model.png)